IdeaCraftersHQ/eloquent-payable/MIGRATION-GUIDE.md

-# Migration Guide
+# Migration Guide: From 1.x.x to 2.0.0

-This guide will help you migrate your application to this version, which introduces several new features and improvements while maintaining backward compatibility.
+This guide will help you migrate your application from version 1.x.x to version 2.0.0, which introduces several new features and improvements while maintaining backward compatibility.

 ## Quick Migration Checklist